 Compact objects are constructed by compact manager at database servers.
 Necessary information is encapsulated within a compact object.
 The compact objects are comanaged by the compact managers (resided at the database servers), the mobility managers (at base host), and the compact agents (at the mobile hosts).
-The compact object plays a role as a contractor [8] that supports data replication and consistency between mobile hosts and database servers.
+The compact object plays a role as a contractor that supports data replication and consistency between mobile hosts and database servers.
 When a mobile host is disconnected, the compact agent takes responsibility for managing all local database operations of mobile transactions at the mobile host.
 When the mobile host reconnects to database servers, the compact objects are verified against global consistency rules before the locally committed mobile transactions are allowed to commit.
-Transaction processing consists of four phases: hoarding, disconnected, connected, and resynchronization [9].
+Figure 3 shows the architecture of the Pro-motion transaction model.
+Transaction processing consists of four phases: hoarding, disconnected, connected, and resynchronization [10].
 Shared data is downloaded to the mobile host in the hoarding phase.
 When the mobile host is disconnected from the fixed host, transactions are disconnectedly executed at the mobile host.
 If the mobile host connects to the fixed database, the transactions are carried out with the support of the compact manager.
 When the mobile host reconnects to a fixed host, the results of local transactions are synchronized with the database.